stradichenko/PKB-theme/README.md

 ## About
-This is the supplementary theme meant for the [CMS-PKB-Blogger project](https://github.com/stradichenko/PKB-Blogger/tree/main).
 This template is meant for a blog oriented towards a [Personal Knowledge Management (PKB)](https://www.wikiwand.com/en/Personal_knowledge_base).
 The theme is inspired in some subjects of [Edward Tufte's work](https://edwardtufte.github.io/tufte-css/), the PKB, and Gwerns' [blog design](https://gwern.net/design).
+Meant to work in conjuction with for the [CMS-PKB-Blogger project](https://github.com/stradichenko/PKB-Blogger/tree/main).

 ## Installation
 ⚠️ For the most part of the instructions we assume that you are creating a site from scratch.